 Airborne pollutants such as cooking fumes can damage any upholstered furniture that you keep in or near your kitchen.
 Fortunately, proper ventilation can help address this issue.
 As for oil splatters, these can be difficult to remove so it’s best to just keep any upholstery away from your cooking area and somewhere safer like your living room.

 Pills occur when the fibres in the upholstery rub together, break off and gather in small piles.
 These make the surface look shabby and have to be removed.
 A lint shaver can come in handy for this situation though you can also buy a specially made de-pilling comb from kitchen and home supply stores.

 Depending on the condition of your furnishings, book an appointment with a professional cleaning service at least once a year.
 Don’t wait until the surface looks visibly dirty before you arrange the appointment.
 Why?
 Because the deeper the dirt has burrowed into the fibres, the harder it will be to remove it and restore the material to its former glory.

 When you’re facing an issue that cannot be resolved with cleaning or maintenance, it may be time for you to think about repairs or similar services.
-You can check out one of our previous blog posts to learn when would be the best time to reupholster a sofa or if your sofa is worth reupholstering or not.

 We at South West Upholstery have been in the business of furniture re-upholstery and repairs since 1999.
 As we continue to expand our range of services to clients across the country, we stay true to our promise of providing top quality and service.
 You can learn more about what we offer on our services page or you can email us at email@example.com.